 During the lease term in Toms Brook

-During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Toms Brook, the tenant must allow us to go into the rental.
-Some justifiable reasons to access rental home are to:
+During lease, the rental belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Toms Brook, the tenant must allow us to enter the rental property.
+Some valid reasons to come into rental are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Toms Brook.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Toms Brook.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free source for rental investors in Toms Brook
+a handy reference for property owners in Toms Brook

-- Before you lease out your property in Toms Brook
+- Before you lease out your rental in Toms Brook

 - Collections and evictions